eddyerburgh/notes/docs/distributed-systems/fault-tolerance.md

 **Coordinated checkpointing** involves processes coordinating with each other to write their state to local storage.
 With coordinated checkpointing, saved state can be made globally consistent by the coordinator {% cite distributed-systems -l 494 %}.

 **Uncoordinated checkpointing** (also known as independent checkpointing) involves each process independently recording its state periodically.
-During recovery, checkpoints are rolled back until there is a globally consistent state 494-5.
+During recovery, checkpoints are rolled back until there is a globally consistent state {% cite distributed-systems -l 494-5 %}.

-Uncoordinated checkpointing can lead to **the domino effect** where processes may be forced to rollback to the initial state due to inconsistent checkpoints created by rolling back local states {% cite distributed-systems -l 494-5 %}.
+Uncoordinated checkpointing can lead to **the domino effect** where processes may be forced to rollback to the initial state due to inconsistent global state created by rolling back local states independently {% cite distributed-systems -l 494-5 %}.

 An alternative to checkpointing is message logging.